ssrwpo/ssrwpo.github.io/pages/index.md

 title: Introduction
 ---

-**SSRWPO** - Server Side Rendering with With Performance Optimization.
+**SSRWPO** - Server Side Rendering with Web Performance Optimization.

 SSRWPO is a [Meteor](https://www.meteor.com) package for which adds a number of extremely desirable features: